LenneDalben/StardewValleyModsGPL/[CP] Trick or Treat Event!/README.md

 ||Background||

-This mod was born as a mod prompt for Halloween.
+Trick or Treat Event was born as a mod prompt for Halloween.
 Shout to <a href="https://www.nexusmods.com/stardewvalley/users/34250790?tab=user+files">casey</a> and <a href="https://www.nexusmods.com/stardewvalley/users/114762643?tab=user+files">Calcite / CopperSun</a> for the initial idea. <a href="https://www.nexusmods.com/stardewvalley/users/70148453?tab=user+files">Airyn</a> also provided useful feedback, per usual <3

 Translations are welcome!
 You can submit either the language.json to me or the strings in another language for all the strings and I will incorporate it into the mod.
 See more information on the <a href="https://stardewvalleywiki.com/Modding:Translations">wiki</a>.